alexsobiek/scaffold/README.md

 # Scaffold
 Scaffold is an ORM and HTTP library for building fast REST APIs.
+This project is barely in its alpha phase, expect many things to change.

 ## Example
 ```go